 The oldest sections of the defensive wall were erected at the parish church and at the Bernardine friary, which were probably independent places of defense in which the town’s population took refuge.
-The height of the defensive wall reached about 5 meters, where at the level of the offset there was a wall-walk.
+The height of the defensive walls reached about 5 meters, where at the level of the offset there was a wall-walk.
 The walls were crowned with a crenellation in which densely spaced merlons were placed with stepped headed arrowslits.
-The perimeter of the walls was strengthened by five towers.
-Three gates led to the city: Łańcut Gate from the north-west, Jarosław Gate from the east and Kańczudzka (Hungary) Gate from the south.
+The perimeter of the walls was to be strengthened by five towers.
+Three gates led to the town: Łańcut Gate from the north-west, Jarosławska Gate from the east and Kańczudzka (Hungarian) Gate from the south.

-Currently, the only existing sections of defensive walls are visible at the basilica of the Holy Spirit and at the monastery church of St. Barbara.
+The currently existing sections of the defensive walls are visible in the basilica of the Holy Spirit and the monastery church of St. Barbara.
 In addition, smaller fragments can be found on the following streets: Kazimierzowska (together with a pointed opening being a postern or entrance to the tower), Tkacka, Słowackiego, św.
 Jana and at the back of the houses at ul.
 Kilińskiego.
-On the longest fragment from the monastery buildings at the basilica to the old gate, the wall with crenellation and arrowslits has been preserved, under which a wall-walk ran.
-Further on, up to the belfry erected in the place of the defensive tower, the walls are no longer crenellated and are supported from the inside with three buttresses.
+On the longest fragment, from the monastery buildings of the Holy Sepulcher by the basilica to the old gate, a parapet of the wall with crenellation and arrowslits has been preserved, under which a wall-walk ran.
+Further on, up to the belfry erected in the place of the tower, the walls are devoid of crenellation and secondarily supported from the inside with three buttresses.
 The walls at the Bernardine friary are also well preserved, reaching a height of 3.5-5 meters, supported by an early modern buttress on the west side.